deargle/deargle.github.io/class/pitt/busbis1605/index.md

 : Tues/Thurs 12:30PM - 1:45PM
 : 209 Mervis Hall

+Office Hours
+: By appointment (Skype or Hangouts preferred)

 Exam
 : TBA

 Google Group
 : <a href='https://groups.google.com/forum/#!forum/pitt-busbis1605-spring2017/join'>Subscribe</a>
+: <a href='https://groups.google.com/forum/#!forum/pitt-busbis1605-spring2017'>Visit the group</a>
-: Use this for asking questions to all class members -- for instance, tech troubleshooting help questions.
+: Use the group for asking questions to all class members -- for instance, tech troubleshooting help questions.

 #### Course Description